-In this article will show how to install programs and packages from the Command Prompt/Power shell on Windows operating system using Chocolatey – The package manager for Windows
+This article will show how to install programs and packages from the Command Prompt/Power shell on the Windows operating system using Chocolatey – The package manager for Windows

 So without further delay, let’s get started with how you can start installing apps on Windows directly from the Command Prompt or PowerShell, whichever is convenient for you.

-The minimum requirements to install Chocolatey package manager
+The minimum requirements to install the Chocolatey package manager

 - You should be running Windows 7 or Windows 2003 or any other later version of Windows along with PowerShell v2 or any later version to use Chocolatey.